IgorKiso/CompStak/README.md

 **Additional Explanations:**

 To save you from manually creating types, I included code to create ENUM predefined data types.
+While PostgreSQL doesn’t offer a native OLAP engine, you can simulate OLAP functionality through:
+SQL features like CUBE, ROLLUP, and GROUPING SETS for multidimensional queries, materialized views for precomputed aggregations or extensions for multidimensional data (e.g.cube extension).
 I opted for an OLAP cube.
 There were other solutions as well, such as creating a materialized view like:

     CREATE MATERIALIZED VIEW sales_summary_mv AS